petamas/python-pathext/README.md

 ### `pathext.deduplicate_path_list()`

-Create `PATH` string (`os.pathsep`-separated string) from list of paths.
+Remove duplicates from path list, keeping only the first occurence.
 The list is allowed to contain `Path` objects, strings and even `None`.
-Empty strings and `None`s will be removed before joining the list.
+Empty strings and `None`s will be removed before deduplication, and the rest is converted to `Path`.

 ## Generic utilities